kthhrv/birthday-demo/README.md

 # Out of Scope

 - Productionisation of application
-  - Dockerise localdev and split requirements.txt
+  - Dockerise localdev and split requirements.txt to reduce docker image size.
   - Front with Nginx and WSGI
   - Use an API framework like Django Rest Framework
   - Use Clustered HA DB